 The tapestry was commissioned by Dovecot Studios in 2012 in collaboration with art director and graphic designer Peter Saville (b.1955), and Paul Stolper Gallery.
 Saville’s design for the tapestry is based on the iconic Scottish painting Monarch of the Glen by Edwin Landseer (1802-1873), with further inspiration from pop artist Sir Peter Blake’s (b.1932) own interpretation of Landseer’s work in 1966.

 Blake is renowned for repurposing images from advertising, as well as combining pop culture and fine art images to explore the boundaries of the two.
-Saville has cleverly drawn on Blake’s approach in his own appropriation of both the 1851 and 1966 versions of the Monarch, as well as the latest translation into tapestry.
+Saville has cleverly drawn on Blake’s approach in his own appropriation of both the 1851 and 1966 versions of the Monarch of the Glen, as well as the latest translation into tapestry.

 Edition 2/5 and 3/5 are available to purchase.